mesosphere/marathon/docs/docs/external-volumes.md

 - Volume parameters cannot be changed after you create the application.

 - **Note:** Marathon will not launch apps with external volumes if  `upgradeStrategy.minimusHealthCapacity` is less than 0.5, or if `upgradeStrategy.maximumOverCapacity` does not equal 0.

+<a name="implicit-vol"></a>
+### Implicit Volumes
+The default implicit volume size is 16GB.
+If you are using the Mesos containerizer, you can modify this default for a particular volume by setting `volumes[x].external.size`.
+For both the Mesos and Docker containerizers, you can modify the default size for all implicit volumes by [modifying the REX-Ray configuration](https://github.com/emccode/rexray/blob/master/.docs/user-guide/config.md).

 ### Using a Docker Container